277 days ago

 - Malacca: UNESCO Stadthuys, Jonker Street night market, trishaw rides

-- Malaysia is outstanding for vegetarian Gujaratis — the Tamil Indian community has established hundreds of pure vegetarian South Indian restaurants (banana leaf rice, idli, dosai) across KL (Brickfields = Little India),
+🇮🇳 GujjuTours Gujarati & Jain Tip:- Malaysia is outstanding for vegetarian Gujaratis — the Tamil Indian community has established hundreds of pure vegetarian South Indian restaurants (banana leaf rice, idli, dosai) across KL (Brickfields = Little India), Penang, and Ipoh.

-- Penang, and Ipoh.
-For Jain requirements, communicate clearly as some base gravies use onion-garlic.
+- For Jain requirements, communicate clearly as some base gravies use onion-garlic.

 - Avoid arriving at land borders from Thailand — the visa-free arrangement applies by air only.

 Vietnam delivers some of Southeast Asia's most spectacular scenery — Ha Long Bay, Hoi An's ancient town, Sapa's rice terraces, and the buzzing streets of Hanoi and Ho Chi Minh City — all at prices that make it one of the cheapest countries to visit from India in Asia.
 The rupee stretches exceptionally far here.
-Indians require an e-Visa (USD 25 for single entry, USD 50 for multiple entry, valid 90 days) from evisa.gov.vn.
+Indians require an e-Visa (around USD 25 / ₹2,100–2,500 for single entry, more for multiple entry) from evisa.gov.vn, now valid for up to 90 days with unlimited entries/exits during that window.
 A well-planned 5-day trip fits comfortably within ₹50,000 — outstanding value for one of the world's most visually stunning destinations.

 5-Day Cost Breakdown